-Deferred tax is calculated on the basis of differences between the reported results for tax and accounting purposes that will be offset in the future.
+Deferred tax is calculated based on differences between the reported results for tax and accounting purposes that will be offset in the future.
 Tax-increasing and tax-reducing temporary differences within the same accounting period, are offset against each other.